SAP-samples/cloud-mobile-services-continuous-integration/README.md

 ## To-Do

-1. Provide CI example for the SAP Cloud Platform SDK for Android
 1. Provide CI example for the SAP Mobile Platform SDK (packaged apps)
 1. Provide CI example for the SAP Mobile Platform SDK (custom Fiori Client)
 1. Provide CI example for the SAP Cloud Platform SDK for iOS